Pre-Code sex films: Hollywood goes hot

-By the spring of 1930, exploitation films, until then mostly ignored by the industry (to the point trade publications plainly omitted the box-office takings of "sex" pictures) gained unexpected prominence with Unguarded Girls reaching a "de luxe" Broadway house (the Earl Carroll Theatre prior to renovations) and the release of Ingagi, a bogus documentary that thanks to its massive advertising campaign, which prominently advertised the presence of naked women and "the sex lives of gorillas", became a rousing success in the United States and overseas, generally debuting in or near the top of the box-office tallies in spite of often being released in low-class theaters as the MPPDA forbade movie houses operated by member studios from showing the film owing to its allegations of fakery and indecency.
+By the spring of 1930, exploitation films, until then mostly ignored by the industry (to the point that trade publications plainly omitted the box-office takings of "sex" pictures), gained unexpected prominence with Unguarded Girls reaching a "de luxe" Broadway house (the Earl Carroll Theatre prior to renovations).
+Ingagi, a bogus documentary featuring the presence of naked women and "the sex lives of gorillas", became a rousing success thanks to its massive advertising campaign.
+It generally debuted in or near the top of the box-office tallies in spite of often being released in low-class theaters, as the MPPDA forbade movie houses operated by member studios from showing the film owing to its allegations of fakery and indecency.

 On the other hand, major studios were losing money as a result of the economic crisis (with movie-going figures plummeting from 100 million per week in 1929 to 40 million in 1933) aside from having just paid expensive conversions to sound in 1928–29.
 A brief vogue of crime films flooded movie screens beginning in the fall of 1930, but waned by the 1931–32 season as public outcry over the portrayal of criminals increased.
 Desperate for quick money, studios began taking note of the increasing success of "sex" pictures and increasingly turned to films featuring prurient elements, often putting in extra suggestive material which they knew would never reach theaters as bargaining chips to the Hays Office.
 MGM screenwriter Donald Ogden Stewart said that "[Joy and Wingate (head censors from 1930 to 1934)] wouldn't want to take out too much, so you would give them five things to take out to satisfy the Hays Office—and you would get away with murder with what they left in."
 In 1932 Warner Brothers' policy was that "two out of five stories should be hot".